ainani/sivt_tekton/README.md

     hostPort: <PROVIDE FREE PORT like 8085 or 8001>

   6. ./launch.sh --create-cluster #This will create a kind cluster which is required for TEKTON pipeline
-  7. When prompted for docker login, provide the docker login credentials. #This would be a one time effort
+  7. When prompted for docker login, provide the docker login credentials. #This would be an one time effort
   ```
 - Preparing TEKTON Dashboard